The most desired dental benefit meets the need of working-age people

 "The new service responds to people's wishes and genuine needs.
 Although access to dental care in the public sector is congested, private dental care can be accessed quickly.
 Dental care as an employee benefit shifts patients from the public side to the private side and thus lightens the treatment burden of the public side," Kuusela says.

-Dental care benefit prevents health problems among working-age people
+Wellbeing benefit prevents health problems among working-age people

 Poor oral hygiene can lead to serious oral and dental diseases such as gingivitis, tooth decay and oral mucosal diseases.
 Oral infections can increase the risk of developing cardiovascular diseases, for example.
 In addition, orthodontic treatments, for example, can be used to solve migraines caused by an incorrect bite.